First things first

 You can easily find out how healthy your bones are—and whether you’re at risk for debilitating bone diseases like osteoporosis—by undergoing a bone density test.
 It’s a painless exam that just takes less than 15 minutes.
 If you are interested in learning about bone density testing, ask one of our therapists or your doctor for a referral to Women’s Life Imaging Center.
 The Center is located close by and provides bone density testing for both men and women.

-What can a bone density test tell me about my bones?
+What can a bone density test tell me?

 A lot.
 It can tell you whether or not you have osteopenia—lower bone density.
 Such a condition can lead to bone fragility, which can increase your chances for fractures.
 It can also tell you if you have osteoporosis, a debilitating bone disease that occurs when you lose too much bone, make too little or both.
 Osteoporotic bones are much more apt to break—in fact, people with severe osteoporosis can even break a bone by simply bumping into furniture.